PaulPauls/Simple-Crypto-C/README.md

 - Improvements on Speed without reducing understandability
 - Improvements on Coding Style

 This Crypto Implementation is not intended for maximal speed or minimal use of memory but rather for a good understandability of the code.

-In the following months I intend to implement (ordered by priority):
-- AES256_ECB decrypt
-- Refined Makefile
-- AES256_CBC
-- AES192, AES128
-- RSA
-- Key Exchange, InputOutput, ECDH, etc
+Demo files and detailed comments show how to call and use the library functions.

 **Author: Paul Pauls (https://github.com/PaulPauls)**